-Description: The Pennsylvania Uniform Construction Code will update to the 2021 codes with potential modifications in mid-2025.
-The provisions impacted by these changes will be summarized through a variety of training methods and modalities.
-The PHRC will develop several one-hour modules that the team will be equipped to present in-person and online.
-These modules will be utilized in all code update trainings.
+Description: The Pennsylvania Uniform Construction Code (PA UCC) will update to the 2021 I-Codes with modifications on July 13, 2025.
+The provisions impacted by these changes are summarized through a variety of training methods and modalities.
+The PHRC developed several one-hour modules to present in-person and online.
+These modules are utilized in all code update trainings.

-Due to Pennsylvania's upcoming code change, the PHRC will employ a multi-prong approach to educate the Commonwealth about any updates that affect the residential construction industry.
+Due to Pennsylvania's upcoming code change, the PHRC is employing a multi-prong approach to educate the Commonwealth about any updates that affect the residential construction industry.
 The offered program categories are defined below:

 - 1. Webinars: Webinars are delivered live for continuing education credit, and they are archived for on-demand viewing without continuing education credit.
-Two general code update webinars are planned.
-Any changes that need to be expanded upon will be held in additional webinars. - 2.
-On-Demand Courses: These on-demand courses will provide code update information and offer continuing education credits.
-This format utilizes knowledge checks and a final quiz to satisfy continuing education requirements and provides a certificate of continuing education upon completion for a fee.
-The PHRC team will utilize recorded webinars to transition into this format and meet accessibility requirements from Penn State. - 3.
+In the 2024-25 project year, two general code update webinars were hosted with four additional special topic webinars including a special 30-minute webinar as an overview on the 2025 Pennsylvania Alternative Residential Energy Provisions (2025 PA-Alt), and these webinars are all archived for ondemand viewing.
+One special topic webinar on the residential energy codes in Pennsylvania is scheduled for 2025-26. - 2.
+On-Demand Courses: On-demand courses will provide code update information and offer continuing education credits.
+For a fee, this format utilizes knowledge checks and a final quiz to satisfy continuing education requirements and provides a certificate of continuing education upon completion.
+The PHRC team will utilize recorded webinars to transition into this format and meet accessibility requirements from Penn State on a new hosting platform. - 3.
 Speaking Engagements: The PHRC defines speaking engagements as externally hosted training programs that are two hours or less in length.
 These programs will be offered from the set list of modules regarding the code update.
 The PHRC will continue to offer one speaking engagement annually at no cost to organizations within Pennsylvania.
 Subsequent speaking engagements involve an additional fee. - 4.
 Workshops: Utilizing the module structure, organizations will be able to schedule code update training sessions that exceed two hours for an additional fee. - 5.
 Supplemental Resources: The PHRC will develop supplemental resources related to the code update as needed and relevant, which may include short videos, handouts, etc. - 6.
-Support of Standards: With the Pennsylvania Uniform Construction Code update planned for July 2025, the PHRC will need to address the necessary changes to the PA Alternative.
-This process may include formation of a subcommittee of the PHRC Industry Advisory Council, solicitation of public comment, modeling of proposed changes to the PA Alternative, and publication of a revised version of the standard.
-This project will also include an update to the PA Alternative Residential Energy Provisions worksheet.
+Support of Standards: With the PA UCC update planned for July 13, 2025, the PHRC updated and published the 2025 PA-Alt in the 2024-25 project year, so it is available for use by the industry and training by the PHRC in 2025-26.
+This project included a new 2025 PA-Alt worksheet and compliance stickers template.